uxlaunchpad/designplay/README.md

 2. Find some creative things to do together
 3. Leave plenty of time for open conversation

 And that's how we run the conference.
+It's a lot of fun.
+By design.